MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementPartner.md

 # New-MgDeviceManagementPartner

 ## SYNOPSIS
-Create a new deviceManagementPartner object.
+Create new navigation property to deviceManagementPartners for deviceManagement

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDeviceManagementPartner](/powershell/module/Microsoft.Graph.Beta.DeviceManagement.Administration/New-MgBetaDeviceManagementPartner?view=graph-powershell-beta)

 ## SYNTAX